William Hamilton (surgeon): Early life

-William Hamilton was born in Lanarkshire in the latter part of the seventeenth century, and possibly studied at Glasgow University.
+William Hamilton was born in Lanarkshire in the latter part of the seventeenth century, and possibly studied at University of Glasgow.
 He travelled with the East India Company on the Sherborne in 1709, but deserted it at Cuddalore.
-After finding his way to Madras, he was summoned back to the ship before again absconding to Calcutta.
+After finding his way to Madras, he was summoned back to the ship, but he absconded to Calcutta.

 Treatment of Farrukhsiyar

 In Delhi, Hamilton first had to treat Taqarab Khan (the khansama, or lord steward).
 In August 1715, the surgeon was called to treat a swelling in the groin of the Emperor Farrukhsiyar, which he treated successfully.
 In October of the same year, the emperor again suffered from violent pain and feared it would be a fistula.
-Hamilton’s treatment was again successful.
+Hamilton's treatment was again successful.
 As a result, in December 1715 Farrukhsiyar finally arranged his marriage to Indira Kanwar, the daughter of Raja Ajit Singh of Jodhpur, which had been delayed by his recurrent illness.